hpe-storage/csi-driver/README.md

   </tbody>
 </table>

 ### Requirements
-Different features matures at different rates.
+Different features mature at different rates.
 Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs.

 The following guidelines applies to what feature gates got introduced as alphas for the corresponding version of K8s.
 For example, `ExpandCSIVolumes` got introduced in 1.14 but is still an alpha in 1.15, hence you need to enable that feature gate in 1.15 as well if you want to use it.